Carpet Cleaning Maintenance

 Prevention is better than Cure!

 Carpet cleaning maintenance is something many people neglect.
-You have just had your carpets professionally cleaned, what now?
+You have just had your carpets professionally steam cleaned by a local company, what now?
 How do you keep them looking this good for as long as possible?
 Probably the least talked about step when it comes to carpet care and cleaning, is soil management.
 However, this step is arguably, the most important step of all!

 Carpet cleaning removes dirt and stains.
 You can apply protective products to slow down re soiling.
 The best way to maintain your carpet fibre, however, is to prevent the amount of soil coming into your home or office in the first place.
 There are many measures you can take to stop oily and abrasive soils from coming into your home or business.
 Below I have listed a few easy steps you can take to protect your carpet.